Parent Resources

 • Students tardy to school or to any class during the day will be assigned disciplinary consequences by the teacher/administration.

-• Work missed because of tardies (excused or unexcused) can be made up.
+• Work missed because of tardiness (excused or unexcused) can be made up.
 Work not made up will result in the loss of credit.
-It is the student's responsibility to ask for any work missed.
+It is the student's responsibility to request any missed work.

-• Students must be present for 50 percent of the class period in order to be counted present.
+• Students must be present for 50% of the class period to be counted present.

 Immunization Requirements

-You can review state requirements by clicking here or visit our RCS Student Health page for additional details and information.
+You can review state requirements or visit our RCS Student Health page for more details.

 Work Permits